-The exercise price of an ISO cannot be less than the fair market value of the common stock at the time of grant.
+The exercise price of a stock option granted under the Incentive Plan cannot be less than the fair market value of the common stock at the time of grant.
 In addition, the expiration date of an ISO cannot be more than ten years after the date of the original grant.
-In the case of NSOs, the exercise price and the expiration date are determined in the discretion of the Administrator.
-The Administrator also determines all other terms and conditions related to the exercise of an option, including the consideration to be paid, if any, for the grant of the option, the time at which options may be exercised and conditions related to the exercise of options.

 Stock Appreciation Rights.
 The Administrator may grant SARs under the Incentive Plan.
-An SAR entitles the holder upon exercise to receive an amount in cash or common stock or a combination thereof (as determined by the Administrator) computed by reference to appreciation in the value of a share of common stock above a base amount which may not be less than fair market value on the date of grant.
+A SAR entitles the holder upon exercise to receive an amount in cash or common stock or a combination thereof (as determined by the Administrator) computed by reference to appreciation in the value of a share of common stock above a base amount which may not be less than fair market value on the date of grant.

-Stock Awards; Deferred Stock.
+Stock Awards; Stock Units.
 The Incentive Plan provides for awards of nontransferable shares of restricted common stock, as well as unrestricted shares of common stock.
-Awards of restricted stock and unrestricted stock may be made in exchange for past services or other lawful consideration.
-Generally, awards of restricted stock are subject to the requirement that the shares be forfeited or resold to the Company unless specified conditions are met.
-Subject to these restrictions, conditions and forfeiture provisions, any recipient of an award of restricted stock will have all the rights of a stockholder of the Company, including the right to vote the shares and to receive dividends.
+Awards of restricted stock and unrestricted stock may be made in exchange for any lawful consideration, including services, that the Administrator determines.
+Generally, awards of restricted stock are subject to the requirement that the shares be forfeited or offered for resale to the Company unless specified conditions are met.
 Other awards under the Incentive Plan may also be settled with restricted stock.
-The Incentive Plan also provides for deferred grants ("deferred stock") entitling the recipient to receive shares of common stock in the future on such conditions as the Administrator may specify.
-Any stock award or award of deferred stock resulting in a deferral of compensation subject to Section 409A of the Code will be construed to the maximum extent possible consistent with the requirements of Section 409A of the Code.
+The Incentive Plan also provides for grants of stock units entitling the recipient to receive shares of common stock or cash measured by the value of common stock in the future on such conditions as the Administrator may specify.

 Performance Awards.
 The Administrator may also make awards subject to the satisfaction of specified performance criteria.
-Performance awards may consist of common stock or cash or a combination of the two.
 The performance criteria used in connection with a particular performance award will be determined by the Administrator.
-In the case of performance awards intended to qualify for exemption under Section 162(m) of the Internal Revenue Code, the Administrator will use objectively determinable measures of performance in accordance with Section 162(m) that are based on any or any combination of the following (determined either on a consolidated basis or, as the context permits, on a divisional, subsidiary, line of business, project or geographical basis or in combinations thereof): sales; revenues; assets; exenness; earnings before or after deduction for all or any portion of interest, taxes, depreciation, or amortization, whether or not on a continuing operations or an aggregate or per share basis; return on equity, investment, capital or assets; one or more operating ratios; borrowing levels, leverage ratios or credit rating; market share; capital expenditures; cash flow; stock price; stockholder return; sales of particular products or services; customer acquisition or retention; acquisitions and divestitures (in whole or in part); joint ventures and strategic alliances; spin-offs, split-ups and the like; reorganizations; or recapitalizations, restructurings, financings (issuances of debt or equity) or refinancings.
+In the case of performance awards intended to qualify for exemption under Section 162(m) of the Internal Revenue Code, the Administrator will use objectively determinable measures of performance in accordance with Section 162(m) that are based on any or any combination of the following (determined either on a consolidated basis or, as the context permits, on a divisional, subsidiary, line of business, project or geographical basis or in combinations thereof): sales; revenues; assets; expenses; earnings before or after deduction for all or any portion of interest, taxes, depreciation, or amortization, whether or not on a continuing operations or an aggregate or per share basis; return on equity, investment, capital or assets; one or more operating ratios; borrowing levels, leverage ratios or credit rating; market share; capital expenditures; cash flow; stock price; stockholder return; sales of particular products or services; customer acquisition or retention; acquisitions and divestitures (in whole or in part); joint ventures and strategic alliances; spin-offs, split-ups and the like; reorganizations; or recapitalizations, restructurings, financings (issuances of debt or equity) or refinancings.
 The Administrator will determine whether the performance targets or goals that have been chosen for a particular performance award have been met.

 General Provisions Applicable to All Awards.
+No awards may be made after September 21, 2016, but previously granted awards may continue beyond that date in accordance with their terms.
 Neither ISOs nor, except as the Administrator otherwise expressly provides, other awards may be transferred other than by will or by the laws of descent and distribution.
 During a recipient's lifetime an ISO and, except as the Administrator may provide, other non-transferable awards requiring exercise may be exercised only by the recipient.
-Shares delivered under the Incentive Plan may consist of either authorized but unissued or treasury shares.
-The number of shares delivered upon exercise of a stock option is determined net of any shares transferred by the optionee to the Company (including through the holding back of shares that would otherwise have been deliverable upon exercise) in payment of the exercise price or tax withholding.
+Shares delivered under the Incentive Plan may consist of either authorized but unissued shares or previously issued shares acquired by the Company.